 Secondary leading man Dane Clark always enjoyed working with Julie, in part because both men were roughly 5’7”.
 As Clark shared:

 “I was so sick of playing opposite actors who I had to look up to, like Raymond Massey and Cary Grant.”

 When Clark discovered that he’d play second lead to Julie in Destination Tokyo (1943), their first film together, he was thrilled at the prospect of not having to look up to the leading man for once.

 But Clark was in for a major disappointment.

 When the two men were about to film their first scene together, as Clark recalled:

 “Julie turned to the prop man and said, ‘Bring me my man-maker.’

 The confused Dane Clark then asked:

 ‘Man-maker?
 What the hell is a man-maker,’”

-As explanation to Clark, and to the amusement of the whole cast and crew, Julie smiled and good-naturedly said,
+As explanation to Clark, and to the amusement of the whole cast and crew, Julie smiled, and, acknowledging his own shorter stature, replied: